-Serving and Decanting Bad Boy with Wine, Food, Pairing Tips
+Serving Bad Boy with Wine, Food, Pairing Tips

 Bad Boy is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
 Bad Boy is also good when matched with Asian dishes, hearty fish courses like tuna, mushrooms, and pasta.

 Starting with the 2012 vintage, Jean Luc Thunevin began producing a small amount of Bad Boy in 10 cl, (Centiliters) about 3.4 ounce, test tube shaped bottles.

 Thunevin Bad Boy Mauvais Garcon is a delicious, lush, forward, easy-to-like style of Merlot-based Bordeaux.
 This value wine from the Right Bank drinks well young and remains fairly priced.
 Thunevin Bad Boy Mauvais Garcon delivers a good combination of fairly priced Bordeaux wine that is hard to find these days.